Rent inflation expected to accelerate then moderate in mid-2023

 Surging house prices have steadily pushed up rent and owners’ equivalent rent (OER), the amount of rent equivalent to the cost of ownership.
 These measures of housing costs are the most important components of the Consumer Price Index (CPI) and the personal consumption expenditures (PCE) price index and have accounted for a large part of overall inflation since late 2021.

 As mortgage rates rose in recent months, the housing market showed signs of cooling.
 With housing price moderation, it is important to assess the implications for rent inflation and OER inflation and, in particular, whether they may soon ease and help slow overall inflation.

 A key insight from our earlier assessment was that surging house prices feed into rent and OER inflation with a significant delay of 1–1.5 years.
-This is partially due to the design of the CPI and PCE rent indexes, which are intended to measure monthly changes in rent experienced by typical renters who are unlikely to adjust their leases very frequently.
+This is partially due to the construction of the CPI and PCE rent indexes, which are intended to measure monthly changes in rent experienced by typical renters who are unlikely to adjust their leases very frequently.
 In contrast, rent measures based on new leases tend to move with house prices more instantaneously.
-Some of these market rent measures have shown signs of cooling in year-over-year rent growth recently, but CPI and PCE rent inflation data lag these rent growth measures by about one year.

 This insight extends to our updated forecasts.
 Year-over-year OER inflation is expected to continue rising from 5.4 percent in June 2022 to 7.7 percent in May 2023 before easing.
 Likewise, rent inflation is expected to increase from 5.8 percent in June 2022 to 8.4 percent in May 2023 (Chart 1).